-A student who has more than three (3) unexcused absences during the term will be dropped from the class roster.
-It is the responsibility of the student to present evidence of illness (a note from the infirmary, for example) or any other type of absence which he or she believes the instructor may consider "excused."
-NOTE: A freshman (under 30 credit hours) absent from 15% of class meetings (6 classes) or other students (30 credit hours or more) absent from 25% of class meetings (10 classes) for any reason (excused or unexcused) will be in violation of the maximum established by the University (page 40 of the Furman University Catalogue) and will be dropped from the class with a grade of "F."
+All students are expected to attend every class session.
+A student who has more than five (5) unexcused absences during the term will be dropped from the class roster and assigned a grade of "F." It is the responsibility of the student to present evidence of illness (a note from the infirmary, for example) or any other type of absence which he or she believes the instructor may consider "excused."
+NOTE: A freshman (under 30 credit hours) absent from 15% of class meetings or other students (30 credit hours or more) absent from 25% of class meetings for any reason (excused or unexcused) will be in violation of the maximum established by the University (page 53 of the Furman University Catalogue) and will be dropped from the class with a grade of "F."

-Students with disabilities who need academic accommodation should contact Gina Parris in ADM 207 (x2320).
+Students with disabilities who need academic accommodation should contact Donna Taylor (x2322).
 After this meeting, the student should meet with me.
 This process needs to happen early in the term.
 The Office of Academic Assistance, a helpful resource for many freshmen, is located on the ground floor of the library (x2110).

-Policy on getting outside help on your essays
+\\Policy on getting outside help on your essays\\